TimingJL/rails-messenger-chatbot/README.md

 # README
-A simple FB mesenger Chatbot impelement by Ruby on Rails.
+A simple FB messenger Chatbot implemented by Ruby on Rails.

 # Reference
 * Deploy a Messenger bot to Heroku